steadylearner/chatgpt/typescript/chatgpt/README.md

 ## Conclusion

-You have learned how to create simple CLIs for text and image using Rust and [openai-node].
+You have learned how to create simple CLIs for text and image using TypeScript and [openai-node].

 You can extend these examples to create more complex applications.